-The Supervisor must be a McMaster Faculty member.
-In consultation with the Program Director and supervisor will direct the students to identify a suitable thesis committee, consisting of two additional committee members, one of whom could be external to McMaster (all committee members, including external members, must be approved by the Associate Vice President and Dean of the School of Graduate Studies as soon as their willingness to sit on the students' committee has been determined.
-The External Reader must be approved at least two months in advance of the scheduled defense date).
+The Supervisor must be McMaster Faculty member.
+In consultation with the Program Director and supervisor will direct the students to identify a suitable thesis committee, consisting of two additional committee members, one of whom could be external to McMaster (all committee members, including external members, must be approved as soon as their willingness to sit on the students' committee has been determined.
+The External Reader must be approved in advance of the scheduled defense date).
 The thesis committee will meet to ensure the student is progressing.
 It is also the student's responsibility to work with the MPH Program Office and inform the Curriculum Coordinator so that a room is booked for the defense.
 The student must provide all readers with a copy of the thesis in sufficient (at least 4 weeks) time before the defense itself.
 The thesis should not be sent to the external reader before all of the internal committee members have read it and provided feedback.
 Failure to carry out any of these steps may result in postponement of the defense or partial or complete disapproval of the thesis.
 Refer to the MPH Thesis Manual for complete details concerning the thesis.
 The thesis supervisor is required to have a formal appointment in the School of Graduate Studies.